-A few months later, one of my aunties would 7 get a panicked call from her in the middle of the night, in 8 9 about mid November, and they would -- she would say, I want to come home.
+A few months later, one of my aunties would get a panicked call from her in the middle of the night, in about mid November, and they would -- she would say, I want to come home.
 You have to help me.
 I want to come home.
-10 This is obviously predating e-transfer.
-Any opportunity to 11 try and get her money overnight, she had to call Western 12 Union and she said, stay where you are, come to this phone 13 at 10:00 in the morning and I will tell you where to go to 14 15 get money to come home.
-And, we never heard from her 16 again.
+This is obviously predating e-transfer.
+Any opportunity to try and get her money overnight, she had to call Western Union and she said, stay where you are, come to this phone at 10:00 in the morning and I will tell you where to go to get money to come home.
+And, we never heard from her again.

-17 In early March, I recall having discussions about plans with my family to go on holidays.
-And, my 18 father sitting us down in a chair, I could tell something 19 was wrong.
+In early March, I recall having discussions about plans with my family to go on holidays.
+And, my father sitting us down in a chair, I could tell something was wrong.
 He never sat us down in a chair to talk to us.
-20 It was just something we talk -- that's just what we didn't 21 do.
-I remember looking at my sister and I, and we were so 22 tiny, both of us were in the same chair.
-That never would 23 24 happen today, but we could both sit in a chair together and be -- like, have room.
+It was just something we talk -- that's just what we didn't do.
+I remember looking at my sister and I, and we were so tiny, both of us were in the same chair.
+That never would happen today, but we could both sit in a chair together and be -- like, have room.
 That's how small we were.
-And, I 25 remember that, that's engrained in my mind.
+And, I remember that, that's engrained in my mind.
 That -- you know, I wasn't hearing what he was saying, I was thinking that, oh, both of us can sit in a chair.
 You know, like, this is what a child does.

-He said -- I can't read through my tears, 5 6 sorry.
+He said -- I can't read through my tears, sorry.
 And, I want to quote because it's important that people understand.
-Later on, you'll find why I'm so 7 insistent on quoting exactly what happened.
-He said that 8 9 my mother was a warrior and that they had found a body and it was hers, and that all we needed to remember was that 10 she died fighting for our people.
-I was in shock of 11 course.
-But, my first thought of process went to was, 12 whether or not our holiday would be cancelled, you know?
-13 It just -- and then my sister and I were given the option 14 15 to go to the funeral.
+Later on, you'll find why I'm so insistent on quoting exactly what happened.
+He said that my mother was a warrior and that they had found a body and it was hers, and that all we needed to remember was that she died fighting for our people.
+I was in shock of course.
+But, my first thought of process went to was, whether or not our holiday would be cancelled, you know?
+It just -- and then my sister and I were given the option to go to the funeral.
 They said, you can either go on holiday or you can go to the funeral.
-No child wants to go 16 17 to their parent's funeral, so we obviously said, no, we're 18 good.
+No child wants to go to their parent's funeral, so we obviously said, no, we're good.
 We don't want to see our mother that way.
 We want to remember her how we saw her last.
-And, I'm glad we made 19 that decision, I'm glad that my parents at the time gave me 20 21 that choice, because it is what is part of the resiliency that I have.
-22 she's underground, she's hiding, she's with the witness protection program.
+And, I'm glad we made that decision, I'm glad that my parents at the time gave me that choice, because it is what is part of the resiliency that I have.

+Of course, my sister and I would say, you know, it's not true, because we knew she was running from the FBI and from the American authorities.
+We thought she's underground, she's hiding, she's with the witness protection program.
 That's what we actually convinced ourselves, by not going and physically seeing her laying in a casket, that she was still alive out there and that this was some kind of coup to throw them off of her scent.
 We believed her of that because we thought she was superwoman to us.
 She was our Wonder Woman.